-Ex-Victoria’s Secret Angel Alessandra Ambrosio Shows Skin In String Bikini: ‘Enjoy The View’
+Ex-Victoria's Secret Angel Alessandra Ambrosio Shows Some Skin In String Bikini: 'Enjoy The View'

 She paired it with skimpy low-rise bottoms in the same color that had two sets of strings over her hips.
 They were knotted on both sides, also with beads dangling down.

 For the first photo, the mom of two leaned against a tree.
 She rested her right side on the trunk as she pushed her bent elbow against the branch.
-She placed her hand on her head as her long, brunette locks cascaded down her back and she stood on rocky ground.
+She placed her hand on her head as her long brunette locks cascaded down her back.
+She stood on rocky ground.

-In the second, Alessandra stood changed her pose slightly.
+In the second, Alessandra changed her pose slightly.
 The star turned to the left and placed both hands on the tree as she looked into the distance.

-The next photo was taken closer and was shot from the thighs up.
-Alessandra looked down as she proudly flaunted her uber toned torso.

 She shared an inspirational poem in the caption.
 The Daddy's Home actress urged her 10.3 million followers in part to "stand tall and proud" and "enjoy the view."
 According to her geotag, she was in Brazil's Fernando de Noronha.